shakers logoaPinchOf.com logo

 3 Tablespoons dried parsley

-1 Tablespoon ground New Mexican chile (see note)
+1 Tablespoon ground New Mexican chile (see note below)

 1 Tablespoon ground cumin